aaradhya466/Stack_menu_based_program/README.md

-This is a menu based program for stack operation using array where we can perform push,pop,show,exit
+This is a menu based program for implementing stack operations using array in Java where we can perform push,pop,show,exit